thhuang/marker-pose-estimation/README.md

           - `cx`, `cy`: The optical center expressed in the pixel coordinate.
         - `distortion_coeff`: Five distortion parameters
           - `k1`, `k2`, `p1`, `p2`, `k3`: Distortion parameters.
-        - For more information about the camera intrinsic matrix and distortion coefficients, please refer to the [this page](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html).
+        - For more information about the camera intrinsic matrix and the distortion coefficients, please refer to the [this page](https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html).
     - A [`config.yml`](./samples/config.yml) sample:
         ```yaml
         %YAML:1.0